sekuri/Emacsclient-OS-X-App/README.md

 ### myemacs_bash

 "myemacs_bash" is a bash script that can be sourced from, or simply pasted into, .bashrc or .bash_profile.
 Here, it defines "myemacs" as an alias for convenience to launch from command line, e.g. myemacs filename(s).
 This would not be necessary if your $PATH points to "myemacs" script.
 It also sets environment variables $EDITOR and $VISUAL to default to emacsclient (this is not necessary).
 Change the path to the "myemacs" script with the correct one.

+### Emacs.icns

+Use to give the app the familiar Emacs set of icons to its appearance in Finder.
+Rename it to "AutomatorApplet.icns" and replace the default one in the Contents/Resources folder of the app.